james-monahan/Code-school-notebooks/Project-3/README.md

 Project goal was to create recommendation engine and provide a dashboard on movie stats for a faux client.

-Group Project only my contributions are posted.
+Group Project, only posted my own work.

 Method:
 - I integrated IMBD and Movie lens data to provide a database for analysis.